Publication

 Are there additional rules for processing sensitive personal data?

 The PDPA also allows the processing of sensitive personal data where the processing is carried out for journalistic purposes or for the purposes of academic, artistic or literary expression.
-Processing of sensitive personal data for these purposes is deemed lawful if it complies with special terms and conditions also set out in the PDPA.
+Processing of sensitive personal data for these purposes is deemed lawful if it sustains a balancing test against the data subject’s right to information and expression, and right to privacy.
+By a decision on 15 November 2019, the Constitutional Court of Bulgaria struck down the list of conditions that had implemented Article 85 GDPR into the PDPA and to which the journalistic exception was subject to, and now these conditions do not apply.

 Are there additional rules for processing information about criminal offences?